Audio Description for YouTube

 With the 3Play Plugin, you’re able to uniquely customize your video.
 It’s compatible with a number of video players and publishing platforms, including YouTube.
 You can even add descriptions to your videos on platforms that don’t support audio description!

-The final audio description output uses syntheisized speech.
+The final audio description output uses synthesized speech.
 This is especially useful when you want to make edits to the descriptions.
 Unlike traditional audio description, our method allows you to make quick changes without having to record again – saving you time and money.

 Once your file is complete, you can download your audio description file in a number of output formats.
-However, since YouTube currently doesn’t support audio description, our plugin makes publsihing your video on YouTube a piece of cake.
+However, since YouTube currently doesn’t support audio description, our plugin makes publishing your video on YouTube a piece of cake.
 The audio description plugin is a simple embed that references your video and plays the secondary description track along with your original audio

 Another great aspect about the 3Play Plugin, is that it allows viewers to toggle the audio description on or off and adjust the volume without adjusting the original audio track.
 See for yourself!